segunak/SegunAkinyemi.com/docs/_posts/2025-11-14-microsoft-fabric-lakehouse-sql-analytics-endpoints.md

 >
 > [What is a Lakehouse SQL Analytics Endpoint?](https://learn.microsoft.com/en-us/fabric/data-warehouse/get-started-lakehouse-sql-analytics-endpoint)

-It's a pretty ugly URL.
+It's an ugly URL.
 A bunch of gibberish.
 Pretty hard to tell what it's pointing to if you're in a situation where you have many Fabric workspaces.

-Thankfully, the latest version of SQL Server Management Studio (SSMS) has added features such that when connecting from it to a Fabric SQL Analytics Endpoint, the pretty name of the workspace shows up.
+Thankfully, the latest version of SQL Server Management Studio (SSMS) has added a feature to address this.
+When connecting to a Fabric SQL Analytics Endpoint, the pretty name of the workspace shows up.

 ![SSM22](/assets/images/fabric-ssms-22.png)